AOSC-Dev/oma/README.md

 ---

-## 📦 Build and Install
+## Build and Install

-`Oma` now available for AOSC OS, Debian, Ubuntu, Deepin and more dpkg-based OS.
+`oma` now available for AOSC OS, Debian, Ubuntu, Deepin and more dpkg-based OS.

 ### Script Installation
 ```bash